Norway raises threat level after Oslo bomb scare

-OSLO Norwegian police raised the country's security threat level following the discovery of an explosive device in central Oslo late on Saturday.
+OSLO (Reuters) - Norwegian police raised the country's security threat level following the discovery of an explosive device in central Oslo late on Saturday.

 A 17-year-old Russian citizen, who had lived in Norway since 2010 and had applied for asylum, was a suspect in the case and was in custody, police said on Sunday, after they set off a controlled explosion of a "bomb-like device" on Saturday night.